ajaust/jupyterhub-doc/docs/index.rst

 The following resources are currently available:

--  5, 10 or 20 minutes of runtime
+-  5, 10 or 20 minutes of walltime

--  1/4 of a GPU node (9 CPUs, 1 GPU, 45gb or memory)
+-  9 CPUs, 1 GPU, 45gb of memory (1/4th of a GPU node) per session

 -  Four users/sessions can use the service at a time.
+Only one GPU node is available during the testing phase.
+This means there can be some waiting time until the session starts or a session might fail to start.

 The current settings should give everybody the opportunity to test their workflow and provide initial feedback.
 We hope that with the current